There are no statewide elections in New York in 2021

-Early voting in New York will take place from October 24 – November 1.
+Early voting in New York will take place from 10 days before the election until 2 days before the election.
 Early voting locations can be found here.

 New York’s Address Confidentiality Program can help survivors of domestic violence, sexual assault, trafficking, and other similar crimes obtain confidential voter registration.
 Once enrolled in the program contact the Board of Elections directly to get registered.
 Learn more here.

-Restoration of Voting Rights After Felony Convictions: The right to vote is automatically restored for felons after they are released from incarceration, regardless of parole or probation status, following an executive order from Governor Cuomo.
+Restoration of Voting Rights After Felony Convictions: The right to vote is automatically restored for felons after they are released from incarceration, regardless of parole or probation status, following an executive order from the Governor.

 ID Requirements for Voting: ID is only required for first time voters if no valid ID at the time of voter registration.